 Brain Aging and Mental Health

 The mission of this area is to better understand the causes of later-life neuropsychiatric disorders in order to develop improved treatment and prevention strategies that maximize the functioning and active health span of older adults.
-Two major divisions, along with their linked research clinics, are responsible for undertaking the cutting-edge research necessary to fulfill this mission.
-In addition, Brain Aging and Mental Health maintains a broad educational program to provide geriatrics and aging training for medical students, residents, and fellows.
+The area accomplishes this through research and education, providing training in geriatrics and aging for medical students, residents, and fellows.
 Vagelos College of Physicians and Surgeons medical students rotate electively through the research clinics and other sites, while all Columbia/New York State Psychiatric Institute psychiatry residents undertake a one-month rotation through the components of Brain Aging and Mental Health.
-An Accreditation Council for Graduate Medical Education (ACGME) approved Clinical Fellowship in Geriatric Psychiatry at Columbia University and the NYS Office of Mental Health (OMH) facilities in upstate New York is supported by NY State OMH and directed by Mark Nathanson, MD.
-Specialized research training in geriatric psychiatry and brain aging is provided to postdoctoral fellows through an NIMH T-32 training grant directed by Steven Roose, MD.
+An Accreditation Council for Graduate Medical Education (ACGME) approved Clinical Fellowship in Geriatric Psychiatry and the NYS Office of Mental Health (OMH) facilities in upstate New York is supported by the NYS OMH and directed by Mark Nathanson, MD.
+Specialized research training in geriatric psychiatry and brain aging is provided to postdoctoral fellows through an NIMH T-32 training grant directed by Patrick Brown, PhD.

 - To promote healthy neuropsychiatric aging trajectories across the lifespan and develop early identification and intervention strategies for individuals at risk of unhealthy aging trajectories

 - To understand the causes and pathologic mechanisms of later life neuropsychiatric disorders, such as late life depression, Alzheimer’s disease, and Alzheimer’s disease-related dementias